 Higher Level based nursing exam questions

-These questions would require that you analyze the information given and interpret the data.
-These questions consist of several steps, often presented along with a patient scenario that you need to identify and interpret in order to arrive at the correct conclusions about how to handle the scenario.
+The questions in this exam would require that you analyze the information given and interpret the data.
+These questions consist of several steps, often presented along with a patient scenario that you need to identify and interpret to arrive at the correct conclusions about how to handle the scenario.

 There are a few general tips that can help you stay healthy and make the most of your study time when preparing for your nursing school tests.
 They are as follows: